scottchiefbaker/ESP-WebOTA/README.md

         OTAServer.handleClient();
     }

 **Note:** If you have long `delay()` commands in your `loop()` WebOTA may not be responsive.
+We have provided `webota_delay()` as a drop-in replacement, which is more WebOTA friendly.

 ## Upload a sketch

-Navigate to your ESP32 in a web browser, typical URLs are: http://esp32-ota.local:8080/webota.
 You will need to create a binary sketch image to upload.
 This is done in the Arduino IDE by going to the `Sketch` menu and selecting `Export compiled Binary`.

+Navigate to your ESP32 in a web browser to upload your binary image.
+Typical URLs are: http://esp32-ota.local:8080/webota.

 ## Based on